hpe-dev-incubator/hpe-dev-portal/content/blog/writing-deep-learning-tools-for-all-data-scientists-not-just-unicorns.md

 ***Learn the Kubernetes CLI.*** This is minor, but again navigating Kubernetes is not a trivial thing to figure out.
 Submitting jobs may be relatively straightforward, but seeing results, artifacts, and logs of experiments is unintuitive and clunky.

 If you think about where this all came from, it makes sense that it evolved as it did.
-As this is an adaptation of the technology that Google used to train DL models, and Google (unlike the rest of the world) tends to have a lot of unicorns, running Deep Learning on Kubernetes for them wasn’t a big deal.
+As this is an adaptation of the technology that Google uses to train DL models, and Google (unlike the rest of the world) tends to have a lot of unicorns, running Deep Learning on Kubernetes for them wasn’t a big deal.

 But not everyone is a Google unicorn – many other highly-skilled data scientists simply bounce off of Kubeflow because Kubernetes is too far outside of their comfort zone.